-The NJR has collected data about hip and knee joint replacements since 2003, ankle joint replacements since 2010 and elbow and shoulder joint replacements since April 2012.
+Hip and knee replacements have been collected since 2003, ankle joint replacements since 2010 and elbow and shoulder joint replacements since April 2012.

-- Trust-, Health Board- and unit-level activity and outcomes data for hip and knee procedures
+- Trust-, Local Health Board- and unit-level activity and outcomes data for hip and knee procedures

 Previous editions of the Annual Report can be downloaded here >>

-Public and Patient Guide to the 9th Annual Report (published 2012)
+Public and Patient Guide to the 11th Annual Report

 The key aims of the registry are to: